OctoKode/kyverno-artifact-operator/README.md

 - `GITHUB_TOKEN`: GitHub token (for GitHub provider)
 - `ARTIFACTORY_USERNAME` and `ARTIFACTORY_PASSWORD`: Credentials (for Artifactory provider)
 - `POLL_INTERVAL`: Poll interval in seconds (default: 30)
+- `WATCHER_DELETE_POLICIES_ON_TERMINATION`: If set to "true", policies will be deleted on watcher termination (default: false)
+- `WATCHER_CHECKSUM_RECONCILIATION_ENABLED`: If set to "true", enables reconciliation of policies based on content checksums (default: false)

 #### Garbage Collector Mode